theCrius/ai-snippets/golden-rules.md

 When you're stuck or confused:
 1. **Stop** - Don't spiral into complex solutions
-2. **Delegate** - Consider spawning agents for parallel investigation
+2. **Delegate** - Consider spawning agents for parallel investigation challenge" to engage deeper reasoning
-3. **Ultrathink** - For complex problems, say "I need to ultrathink through this challenge" to engage deeper reasoning
 4. **Step back** - Re-read the requirements
 5. **Simplify** - The simple solution is usually correct
 6. **Ask** - "I see two approaches: [A] vs [B].
 Which do you prefer?"